rmordechay/jogson/README.md

 ### Scalars

-Getting scalars - `string`, `int`, etc. - is similar both for object and array and only differ in the parameter type (objects take `string` as key and arrays take `int` as index)
+Getting scalars - `string`, `int`, etc. - is similar both for object and array and only differ in the parameter type (objects take `string` as key and arrays take `int` as index).

-#### From Object
 You can get scalars by value or by reference, where the latter allows JSON null values.
 Nullable methods have the suffix 'N' in their names.

+#### From Object

 By value: